ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 So, although the Yose Power kit (with battery) is about 30% heavier than both the Swytch and Cytronex kits, it’s still fairly light in the greater scheme of things.

-Yose Power do supply kits including battery, but these are usually the heavier (3kg) 36v 12.5Ah Hailong type.
+Yose Power does supply kits including batteries, but these are usually the heavier (3kg) 36v 12.5Ah Hailong type.
 If you’re trying to minimise weight I would go for something like the 36v 5Ah UPP mini bottle battery (image below) these are very good and only weigh 1.5kg.

 yose power fitted to hybrid bike